My Approach to Helping

 1) Your insurance may directly reimburse you; this works for a few HMO insurance companies, and most PPO insurance companies, along with my services as an out-of-network provider.
-To determine if you’re eligible call your insurance company and ask about reimbursement for mental health services.
+To determine if you are eligible, call your insurance company and ask about reimbursement for mental health services.

 2) Several employers offer Flexible Spending Accounts (FSA) or Health Savings Accounts (HSA) as pre-tax savings accounts for you to use to cover medical expenses that are out-of-pocket.
 As a reimbursable expense, therapy is covered for both FSA and HSA accounts.

-3) If you have either a FSA or HSA, you can also use them to fund either the deductible and/or the out-of-pocket expenses your insurance won't cover.
+3) If you have either a FSA or HSA, you can also use them to fund either the deductible andor the out-of-pocket expenses your insurance doesn't cover.